Key takeaways

 While tax-advantaged and tax-free investment accounts offer distinct advantages, some investors prefer the flexibility of fully taxable investment accounts.
 Plus, you won’t need to keep track of the regulations governing tax-advantaged and tax-free accounts.

-Money market accounts
+Money market deposit accounts

-Money market accounts generally offer higher interest rates than savings accounts (though may have a minimum balance requirement), and they’re FDIC-insured (at banks) or NCUA-insured (at credit unions) up to $250,000.
+Money market deposit accounts generally offer higher interest rates than savings accounts (though may have a minimum balance requirement), and they’re FDIC-insured (at banks) or NCUA-insured (at credit unions) up to $250,000.

 A financial institution invests the money in your account in short-term, low-risk, highly liquid assets which provides you with a prescribed rate of interest.
 Any interest accrued on the account is taxed as ordinary income and dependent on your tax bracket.